eric-taix/movie-board/README.md

 XXXXX
 XXXXX

-Also I'd like to thanks students of Polytech who tested this codelab, send pull-request:
+Also I'd like to thanks students of Polytech who tested this codelab, sent pull-request:
 *  XXXXX
 *  XXXXX
 *  XXXXX